Kickboxing match in Bangkok leads to spike in infections

 Some people initially derided his post as a publicity stunt, for which he could be criminally prosecuted.
 It also exposed a second, potentially more dangerous cluster: the Lumpini Stadium boxing crowd.

 Matthew Deane, as he is usually called, is an actor, model, singer and athlete.
-The 41-year-old Australian-born Eurasian is also a serious devotee of Muay Thai, and even owns a boxing gym.
+The 41-year-old Australian-born is also a serious devotee of Muay Thai, and even owns a boxing gym.

 He was a master of ceremonies at the Lumpini Stadium match, stepping into the ring to interview boxers and promoters and hand out prizes to winners of a raffle.